neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getnep17balances.md

 - TrackHistory: Set to true.
 - RecordNullAddressHistory: Set to true if you want to trace the null address record.
 - MaxResults: The maximum number of records.
 The exceeding portion will not be stored.
-- Network: Set it to the same value as magic in Neo-CLI config.json.
+- Network: Set it to the same value as Network in Neo-CLI config.json.

 ## Configuration